Green Stem Disorder

-Recent reports indicate that green stem is becoming more common in Midwest soybean fields and incidence within fields is increasing, often affecting entire fields.
+Recent reports indicate that Green Stem Disorder is becoming more common in Midwest soybean fields and incidence within fields is increasing, often affecting entire fields.

-Choosing a less sensitive soybean variety is currently the most effective way to reduce the risk of green stem.
+- Choosing a less sensitive soybean variety is currently the most effective way to reduce the risk of Green Stem Disorder.

 Until the cause or causes of green stem disorder is known, no specific control recommendations can be suggested.